zpb4/hybrid-SWM_training/README.md

 #### 2. Run ./code/data_process.R
    _Description: Preprocesses the raw data from .txt files in R data structure arrays_
    I: raw data .txt files
    O: preprocessed data arrays

+   _RUNTIME: <1 min_
 #### 3. Run ./code/model_train.R
    _Description: Fits both components of the hybrid SWM to the training data_
    I: pre-processed state-variable and hydrologic model simulation data from the 'data_process' step
    O: trained model objects saved as .rds files to the 'model_output' folder

+   _RUNTIME: <5 min_
 #### 4. Run ./code/model_simulate.R
    _Description: Simulates from the fitted hybrid SWM and a 'static' benchmark SWM model for both the historical and 4C warmed cases across the entire range of the data (WY1989-2018).
 Must specify no. of samples to simulate (default is 100)._
    I: trained model objects and pre-processed data arrays
    O: SWM simulations saved as .rds arrays

+   _RUNTIME: >1 hour on HPC for 100x samples; if just wanting to familiarize with model and code, you can use the pre-staged simulation data in the 'model_outputs' folder._
 #### 5. Run ./code/model_lime.R
    _Description: Runs the Local Interpretable Model Agnostic (LIME) routine against the trained Random Forest error correction model_
    I: trained RF model object and pre-processed data arrays
    O: LIME explanation object

+   _RUNTIME: <30 min; if just wanting to familiarize with model and code, you can use the pre-staged LIME data in the 'model_outputs' folder._
 #### 6. Run ./code/visualize_results.R
    _Description: Generates a set of figures described in more detail in the training_exercise.md file_
    I: trained model objects, pre-processed data arrays, SWM simulations
    O: figures/tables saved as .png files

 ### Dataset citation
 Brodeur, Z., Wi, S., Shabestanipour, G., Lamontagne, J. R., & Steinschneider, S. A hybrid, non-stationary Stochastic Watershed Model (SWM) for uncertain hydrologic simulations under climate change.
 Water Resources Research, in review.